ittihadi/penyapu-ranjau/README.md

  - Middle Mouse Button to check the hovered cell

 Keyboard:
- - Arrow Keys to move around pointer
+ - Arrow Keys to move around selection
  - Z to reveal hovered cell
  - X to flag hovered cell